CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

     ```Find-LnvTool -Tool UpdateRetriever -Url```

     !!! note
-        If the -Url parameter is not specified then object containing the full set of details will be returned which include:
+        If the -Url parameter is not specified then an object containing the full set of details will be returned which include: name, sha256, version, '#text' (which is the URL to the installer package)
-        - name
-        - sha256
-        - version
-        - '#text' (which is the URL to the installer package)

 ### Find-LnvUpdate